trdroid/Android-Examples/Services/README.md

 # Services

 A Service is an Android component that runs invisibly in the background without a user interface.
+They serve the purpose of performing long running/time-consuming operations.
 It has its own life cycle separate from other components.
 Services are similar in spirits to services in Windows or daemons in Linux, which means they can be available at all times without necessarily doing anything actively, just waiting to serve.

 ### Types of services

 1) Local Services

  A Local service is a service that is accessible ONLY to the application hosting the service.

 ### Priority of a Service

-*The priority of a started Service is greater than the priority of an Activity which is inactive*
+*The priority of a started/running Service is greater than the priority of an Activity which is inactive*

 A Service's priority can be raised to be the same as the priority of a foreground Activity in cases when the termination of a Service is unacceptable.